whitesnowx/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous StaffConnect home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous StaffConnect home folder.<br>
+**Q**: Why are concurrent or past meetings allowed? <br>
+**A**: This is to allow greater flexibility for users who wish to segregate meetings of different topics happening concurrently or users who wish to store meetings in the past for bookkeeping purposes etc..

 --------------------------------------------------------------------------------------------------------------------